-- 3.3 Awardee must provide new Certificates of Insurance to County with proof of the increased coverage set forth in paragraphs 3.1 and 3.2 above. - 4.
-SECTION 27.0 - COORDINATION is amended to add:
+3.3 Awardee must provide new Certificates of Insurance to County with proof of the increased coverage set forth in paragraphs 3.1 and 3.2 above.

+4. SECTION 27.0 - COORDINATION is amended to add:

-Awardee's contact in this regard will be:
+Awardee's contact in this regard will be: Steven Nelson

-Steven Nelson

-Steven.Nelson@pima.gov
+520-724-7306 Steven.Nelson@pima.gov

-4. EXHIBIT A - SCOPE OF WORK, is amended as follows:

-- 4.1.
-SECTION 2 PROGRAM ACTIVITIES AWARDEE, Provision 2.1 Case Management is deleted in its entirety and replaced with Provision 2.1 Case Management attached hereto as Exhibit A (2 pages). - 4.2.
+- 4. EXHIBIT A SCOPE OF WORK is amended as follows: - 4.1.
+SECTION 2 PROGRAM ACTIVITIES AWARDEE, paragraph 2.1 Case Management and paragraph 2.2 Housing Assistance are deleted in their entirety and replaced with paragraph 2.1 Case Management and paragraph 2.2 Housing Assistance attached hereto as Exhibit A (2 pages). - 4.2.
 SECTION 3 PROGRAM ACTIVITIES COUNTY, paragraph 3.1 is deleted in its entirety and replaced with the following: